 To win the overall title participants must compete in all four Loppet events in the most competitive category/race.
 Placement is determined by adding together the total time for each competitor.
-Note that it is up to the competitor whether to do the Skate Marathon or the Classic Marathon at the Loppet.
+Note that it is up to the competitor whether to do the Skate Marathon, the Classic Marathon, or the Fat Tire Loppet Marathon at the Loppet.
 If the competitor does more than one, we will use his/her best time to determine the overall Hoigaard’s Challenge time.
 Note that participants may only win the grand prize once every four years.
 Thus, if a person wins the overall title in 2017 that person is not eligible to win the grand prize again until 2021.

 In order to allow more participants to have their scores count toward the Hoigaard’s Challenge Age Class Awards, the Hoigaards Challenge Age Class Awards will be determined as follows: